 Barbara "Bobbie" Kilberg has served as a member of our Board of Directors since January 2017.
-Since September 1998, Ms. Kilberg has served as President and Chief Executive Officer of the Northern Virginia Technology Council, a membership and trade association for the technology community in Northern Virginia.
+Ms. Kilberg is President and CEO Emeritus of the Northern Virginia Technology Council (NVTC), one of the largest technology councils in the nation.
+Ms. Kilberg held the position of President and CEO of NVTC from 1998 to 2020.
+She currently serves as Strategic Advisor to NVTC, as well on the Board of Advisors to CNSI and RevTek Solutions.
 Ms. Kilberg holds a B.A. in Political Science from Vassar College, an M.A. in Political Science from Columbia University, and an L.L.B. from Yale University.
-Our Board of Directors believes Ms. Kilberg's experience working with technology companies at the Northern Virginia Technology Council qualifies her to serve on our Board of Directors.
+Our Board of Directors believes Ms. Kilberg's experience working with technology companies at NVTC and in national and local government positions qualifies her to serve on our Board of Directors.